simonminer/site-unseen/README.md

 ## Features

-* Navigate through the contents of a web page using the arrow keys, viewing informatoin about each element as you explore.
+* Navigate through the contents of a web page using the arrow keys, viewing information about each element as you explore.
 * Use shortcut Keys to access lists of headings, regions, and links on a web page and quickly navigate to them.
 * Temporarily lighten the opaque overlay to get a glimpse of the page and find your bearings if you get stuck.

 ## Setup and Usage

-To see Site Unseen in action on a sample web page, issue the following commands in a Mac OSX or Unix terminal window.
+To see Site Unseen in action on a sample web page, issue the following commands in a Mac OS or Unix terminal window.

 ```
 git clone https://github.com/simonminer/site-unseen.git